nevermore-imba/RealTimeCutVADLibrary/README.md

     // The Data object includes the WAV file header metadata, making it ready for playback or saving directly. func voiceEnded(withWavData wavData: Data!) {
         print("Voice ended.
 WAV data length: \(wavData.count) bytes") }

+    // 🆕 Called in real-time with each chunk of PCM float audio data during voice activity
+    // This data is 32-bit float, mono, 16 kHz, and can be concatenated for file output or streamed live.
+    // ⚠️ Make sure to handle this on a background thread, as processing in real-time on the main thread may lead to dropped audio or UI freeze.
+    // For testing, save the concatenated PCM data and convert to WAV using sox:
+    // $ sox -t raw -r 16000 -c 1 -e float -b 32 test_16khz_32bit.pcm test_16khz_32bit.wav
+    func voiceDidContinue(withPCMFloat pcmFloatData: Data!) {
+        print("voiceDidContinue")
+        // ex. private let pcmDataQueue = DispatchQueue(label: "com.example.pcmDataQueue")
+        pcmDataQueue.async { [weak self] in
+            guard let self = self, let data = pcmFloatData else { return }
+            self.collectedPCMData.append(data)
+        }
+    }
 }
 ```